TYPO3-Documentation/t3docs-wiki-migration/output_pages/Overviewofwiki.rst

 Categories
 ----------

 This is an overview of what is currently in the Wiki.
-The categories [outdated wiki link] are being used to categorize and tag the Wiki.
+The `categories </Special:Categories>`__ [deprecated wiki link] are being used to categorize and tag the Wiki.
 There are some ways to categorize the content e.g. by DocumentState, by ContentType etc.

 ContentType
 ^^^^^^^^^^^